10 Essentials for Hiking in the Southwest

 In case of an emergency, you need to have reliable supplies with you for starting and maintaining a fire.
 For many people, this is a disposable butane lighter, but matches are also suitable so long as they are waterproof or stored in a waterproof container.
 Convenience-store matchbooks are often too flimsy and poorly constructed to be trusted for wilderness use.

-Fires are great to keep you warm, read your trail map(s), signal for help, source to cook food and hot drinks if you have the equipment.
+Fires are great to keep you warm, read your trail map(s), signal for help, and source to cook food and hot drinks if you have the equipment.

 Firestarter: A good firestarter will ignite immediately and sustain the flame for more than a few seconds.
 There are many options you can buy or make at home to carry with you.
-Ideas for firestarters are cotton balls soaked in petroleum jelly, dryer lint, heat tabs, small pieces of wood or wood chips soaked in chemicals or wax.
+Ideas for firestarters are cotton balls soaked in petroleum jelly, dryer lint, heat tabs, and small pieces of wood, or wood chips soaked in chemicals or wax.
 (And if you have Doritos in your backpack as a snack, you can always use those!)

 Lighter: A lighter is easy to carry and almost always reliable.
 When we go backpacking and have overnight trips, I can be guilty of taking two… you know, in case one doesn’t work.